Copyright issues make the headlines every few days, often about Google making millions of books available on the Internet.

-Charles Dickens was angry at those American publishers in 1842 when he arrived in Montreal following a trip to the United States.
+An important event in Canadian history Charles was marked when Dickens was angry at those American publishers in 1842 when he arrived in Montreal following a trip to the United States.
 Stephen Leacock notes in his book Charles Dickens, His Life and Work, that Dickens wrote home:

 Is it not a horrible thing that scoundrel booksellers should grow rich here from publishing books, the authors of which do not reap one farthing from their issue by scores of thousands; and that every vile, blackguard and detestable newspaper, so filthy and bestial that no honest man would admit one into his house for a scullery doormat, should be able to publish these same writings…?

 In 1880, the copyright issue was still around.
 In November, the Literary and Debating Society at the Mechanics’ Institute of Montreal had this item as a subject of debate: “Is the action of the American Publishers respecting copyright likely to advance literature?”

 MIM member Anthony Loftus argued for the U. S. disregard for British copyright, saying “Apart from the moral bearing of the matter, any action which has the effect of disseminating literature must advance it.”

 Gilbert Wanless, for the negative, contended that the flood of literature introduced by the Americans, and filched from English authors, had the effect of stifling new literature and therefore of retarding it.